 The primary attraction here is the spillway, which is visible from the large, paved parking area.
 A spotting scope is useful to get up close looks at the birds as they fish in the shallows.

 This is considered an accessible site with some manageable trails and a large parking area and boat ramp.
 The road is also an excellent place to watch and listen for birds.

 Paved trails and an elevated boardwalk allow wheelchair access to much of this park.

 There is a small paved pull off and gravel parking lot that provides good views of the lake.
 The pull off is very close to a busy road, but separated by guard rail.

 This is one of the best places in Alabama for birding--and it is very possibly the best place for accessibility to large numbers of birds, particularly in winter.
 Restrooms and visitor center are accessible as is the Wildlife Observation Trail that leads to a two story wildlife observation building, which is also accessible on the first floor, providing spectacular views, including seating and a spotting scope.
 For best results, bring your own scope and/or binoculars.
 There are two trails at the visitor center and both are accessible.

 Boat launch and parking area are accessible as they are partially paved.

-Portions of the trail itself are accessible, but due to beaver activity and flooded areas, only a few hundred yards of trail is useable.
-A boardwalk across the flooded area is scheduled to be built within two years.
+Portions of the trail itself are accessible with a hard packed finely crushed gravel surface, but due to beaver activity and flooded areas, only a few hundred yards of trail is useable.
+A boardwalk across the flooded area is planned for the future.